 Harbinger has been providing various engineering services for its EdTech customers.
 As part of our UI/UX services, we do interview teachers and professors, in the target market, to understand their needs, usage patterns, and pain points.
 And based on the inputs, our team works with product managers to design product features, improve current product and its design.
 This helps in not only designing relevant features, but also increase product usage, which in turn helps the business with their objectives.

-Designing it Right for Enhanced User Engagement
+Designing your Edtech Product Right for Enhanced Student Engagement

 When it comes to designing products for EdTech industry, design is an extremely important aspect.
 In fact, a bad design is a death knell for your product.
 There are numerous cases of debacles in the EdTech industry due to bad design.
 Once such remarkable case is when New York city’s education department created a data system to replace Achievement Reporting and Innovation System, or ARIS.
 The investment that went into this was in tunes of USD 95 million over a period of 8 years.
 When an audit was done to determine the user adoption, it revealed that only a meagre 3% of parent population had logged in into the system.
 Further investigation revealed that the main reason for this was bad design.

 Why designing for EdTech becomes different as compared to some of the other industries is that varied persona types that you have to cater to.
 The same application or platform could be used by students, teachers, administrators, and parents.
 And each user type will be using it for a different purpose.
 This adds a layer of complexity and makes it fun and challenging to design an EdTech product.

 In the current context of things, your products are key to help educational institutes make the leap of digital transformation.
 And integration is a key enabler for digital transformation.
 You no longer have the option to leave out integration for next time; you need it and you need it now.